 What happens when the new owner of the baseball team intentionally puts together the worst possible team in hopes of moving the franchise to sunny Florida?
 They lose, right?
 Well, that's not the case for the fictionalized Cleveland Indians team in the 1989 sports comedy classic Major League.

-With a team anchored by a washed up catcher with bum knees, Jack Taylor (Tom Berenger), a hot shot pitcher straight out of prison, Ricky "Wild Thing" Vaughn (Charlie Sheen), and a quick as lightening Willie Mays Hayes (Wesley Snipes), this band of misfits takes their off unorthodox brand of baseball all the way to the top of the standings.
+The Major League cast, , which includes a washed up catcher with bum knees, Jack Taylor (Tom Berenger), a hot shot pitcher straight out of prison, Ricky "Wild Thing" Vaughn (Charlie Sheen), and a quick as lightning Willie Mays Hayes (Wesley Snipes), as a band of misfits who take their unorthodox brand of baseball all the way to the top of the standings.
 Who doesn't love a great underdog sports movie with enough drinking, smoking, and cussing to please the degenerate in all of us.

 I don't know what it is, but there's something about the 1993 coming of age baseball movie, The Sandlot, that takes me back to my childhood.
 I was just a little kid when my dad randomly took me to see this beloved classic about a group of young boys playing baseball in a vacant lot over the course of a single summer in the early 1960s.

-Although it is not as well remembered as another Kevin Costner baseball movie that would come out two years later, Bull Durham remains as one of the most accurate portrayals of life in the minor league baseball system.
+Although it is not as well remembered as another Kevin Costner baseball movie that would come out the following year, Bull Durham remains as one of the most accurate portrayals of life in the minor league baseball system.
 This sports comedy tells the story of the Triple A Durham Bulls over the course of a season where a fastball throwing rookie Ebby "Nuke" Laloosh (Tim Robbins) is forced to take advice from journeyman Crash Davis (Costner) before the pitcher is called up to "The Show."
 To make matters worse, both players pine for the same woman, Annie Savoy (Susan Sarandon).

-Two years after the release of Bull Durham, Kevin Costner returned to the sports movie world with the 1989 fantasy drama Field Of Dreams.
-I don't think you can call yourself a baseball fan if you haven't seen this movie, and I don't think you are being honest if say you can get through this movie without shedding at least one tear.
+Not even a year after the release of Bull Durham, Kevin Costner returned to the sports movie world with the 1989 fantasy drama Field Of Dreams.
+I don't think you can call yourself a baseball fan if you haven't seen this movie, and I don't think you are being honest if you say you can get through this movie without shedding at least one tear.

 When you get down to it, Field Of Dreams is so much more than a movie about an Iowan farmer building a baseball diamond in the middle of a cornfield before going on a baseball odyssey.
-It's about a man doing everything in his power to connect with the one person he could never relate to - his father .
-Every single time I get to the end of this movie, my eyes begin to well up with tears and I feel that lump in my throat return for the 100th time, and whenever Ray Kinsella looks to his dad and says, "Hey Dad.
-Do you want to have a catch?"
-I lose it.
+It's about a man doing everything in his power to connect with his father .
+Every single time I get to the end of this movie, my eyes begin to fill up with tears and I feel that lump in my throat return for the 100th time, and whenever Ray Kinsella looks to his dad and says, "Hey Dad.
+Do you want to have a catch," I lose it.

-A decade after Kevin Costner made everyone call their dads with Field Of Dreams, he returned to genre for his third baseball movie, For Love Of The Game.
-Costner portrays Billy Chapel, an aging pitcher who is in the middle of throwing a perfect game.
-In addition to focusing on throwing the game of his life, Chapel is also coming to terms with the on-again/off-again relationship with Jane Aubrey (Kelly Preston).
+A decade after Kevin Costner made everyone call their dads with Field Of Dreams, he returned to the genre for his third baseball movie, For Love Of The Game.
+Costner portrays Billy Chapel, an aging pitcher in the middle of throwing a perfect game who also looks back on the on-again, off-again relationship with Jane Aubrey (Kelly Preston).

-This is not your traditional sports movie, nor is it your traditional romantic drama as it interweaves the two narratives into one of the most fulfilling and fully realized sports/relationship movies I've ever seen.
-And while it does get a little long (138 minutes), the direction by Sam Raimi (yes, that Sam Raimi) and beautiful score make it worth the watch.
+This is not your traditional sports movie, nor is it your traditional romantic drama as it interweaves the two narratives into one of the most fulfilling and fully realized sports/relationship movies ever released.

 Do you know how to make a great, timeless baseball movie?
 First, you take one of the greatest baseball stories from the 21st Century, have Michael Lewis write a phenomenal book about the event, get Aaron Sorkin write a screenplay, and then get a cast that includes Brad Pitt, Jonah Hill, Chris Pratt, Robin Wright, and Philip Seymour Hoffman.
 That's exactly what led up to the release of Bennett Miller's 2011 biographical sports drama, Moneyball.